 There are many ways to explore the Keukenhof gardens.

 Visitors can rent women’s, men’s, children’s bikes and tandems in the parking lot at the main entrance of Keukenhof.
+There are other bike rental shops as well.

 Cost of renting bicycle in Keukenhof